poojan-workspace/Drug-Discovery-using-Machine-Learning/README.md

-# Drug-Discovery-using-Machine-Learning (For Breast Cancer and Alzheimer Disease)
+# Drug Discovery using Machine Learning (For Breast Cancer and Alzheimer Disease)

 This is a real-life Data Science and Machine Learning Project and in this Project we have built machine learning models of **Aromatase Inhibitors (Enzyme responsible for Breast Cancer)** using **ChEMBL Bioactivity Data**.